iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 * Configure brightness level when turned on (Always the same fixed value, Restore last level)
 * Pre-staging: Set brightness level when the lights are off (and they stay off).
 When the lights are turned on, they will start at the specified level.
 * Health status: online / offline
-* Refresh switch state on demand
+* Refresh light state on demand
 * Can be member of Zigbee groups

 #### Tested devices